visit-dav/visit/src/doc/tutorials/Scripting.rst

 For all of these scripts, make sure "example.silo" is currently open.

-Setting Attributes
+Setting attributes
 ~~~~~~~~~~~~~~~~~~

 Each of VisIt_'s Plots and Operators expose a set of *attributes* that control
 their behavior.
-In VisIt_'s GUI, these attributes are modified via options
+In VisIt_'s *GUI*, these attributes are modified via options
 windows.
-VisIt_'s CLI provides a set of simple Python objects that control
+VisIt_'s *CLI* provides a set of simple Python objects that control
 these attributes.
 Here is an example setting the minimum and maximum for the
 Pseudocolor plot ::